Jacob Karlstrøm

-Jacob Karlstrøm (born 9 January 1997) is a Norwegian professional footballer who plays for Molde as a goalkeeper.
+Jacob Karlstrøm (born 9 January 1997) is a Norwegian professional footballer who plays as a goalkeeper for Cypriot First Division club Anorthosis Famagusta.

 Career

 On 15 December 2021, Karlstrøm signed for Molde on a contract that would run until the end of the 2025 season.
 In August 2024 he signed on loan for Swedish club IFK Göteborg.
+On 7 January 2026, Molde announced that Karlstrøm had left the club following the expiration of his contract.